 - Recognize publicly young people who are rendering service to their communities

 Auburn Rotary Club was instrumental in establishing the District 6880 RYLA in 1997.
 For the first nine years, RYLA was held at Maxwell Air Force Base in Montgomery.
-In recent years, RYLA has shifted venue to Camp ASCCA on Lake Martin, near Dadeville, AL. In our district, the program is focused on students in the 11th and 12th grades, but some sophomores have been permitted to attend past events.
+In recent years, RYLA has shifted venue to Camp ASCCA on Lake Martin, near Dadeville, AL. In our district, the program has traditionally been focused on students in the 11th and 12th grades, but some sophomores have been permitted to attend past events.